wp-plugins/related-posts-slider/readme.txt

 * Complete CSS customization from settings panel
 * 2 Pre Styled CSS provided with the plugin, one for dark colored theme and other for lighter theme.
 Also you can create your own style suitable for your site in no time and use it within the plugin using a simple option.
 * SEO benefits of showing more related posts on the post content page
-* Compatible with YARPP plugin and WordPress Related Posts plugin
+* Pulls Related Post using inbuilt algorithm or you can use with YARPP plugin or WordPress Related Posts plugin (by Zemanta) or Microkid's Related Posts Plugin
 * Widget option available for Related Posts Slider
 * Shortcode option to insert Related Posts Slider in between the content of a post
 * Translation ready